Employment Contract Fill out the template

 • The benefits that will be provided by the employer,

-• An option to provide for a prohibition on the employee to perform acts that compete with the employer,
+• If desired by the employer, a prohibition on the employee against performing acts that compete with the employer,

-• An option to provide for a prohibition on the employee to divulge information about the employer, and
+• If desired by the employer, a prohibition on the employee against divulging or disclosing information about the employer, and

 • The term or duration of the agreement.